citelao/sensible/q2-passwords.md

 The entropy of a coin flip is 1; the entropy of a randomly-chosen lower-case letter is 4.7 (there are 26 possibilities; each coin flip has 2 possibilities; 4 coin flips mean 16 possiblities).

-Modern password guidelines then ask for between 39-60 (and more) bits of entropy.
+Modern password guidelines then ask for between 39-60 (and more) bits of entropy.<!-- TODO cite https://security.stackexchange.com/questions/69374/is-an-80-bit-password-good-enough-for-all-practical-purposes/69378 -->

 ## Strength is based on knowledge